I kissed a girl, her lips were sweet,

 Male and female bodies differ in several obvious and many subtle ways.
 For example, the female elbow is articulated slightly differently from the male.
 When a woman's arms hang down at her side, the forearms angle out slightly from the body.
 This is a nice touch, all the better to avoid hitting the wider female hips, but scarcely noticeable.
 There happens to be a good image of it, however, in Kissing Jessica Stein.
 When Jessica steps out to hail a cab, she holds her right arm up, and the change in angle from upper arm to forearm stands out nicely.

-In similarly subtle fashion, the ring finger of males tends to be longer than the index finger, while in females it is shorter.
+In a subtle fashion similar to the articulation of the elbow, the ring finger of males tends to be longer than the index finger, while in females it is shorter.
 As it happens, the length of the ring finger is almost like a barometer of testosterone exposure.
 It varies in men, and in a significant number of lesbians the ring finger is actually, as in men, longer than the index finger.
 Since not all lesbians have this trait, there are clearly other factors as well, but it is a definite sign that there can be a physical component to sexual preference.
 As it happens, long before the ratio of lengths of ring and index fingers was noticed, there was a widespread belief (asserted to me once by a girlfriend) that the length of a man's fingers was proportional to the length of his erection.

 Return to Text